tyler-frazier/dsbook/src/describe.md

 ![](images/rplot03%20%281%29.png)

-Let's order our counties in accordance with population size from largest to smallest in order to more easily associate the descriptive statistics presented in our bar plot with the spatial descriptive statistics we previosuly created with our map.
+Let's order our counties in accordance with population size from largest to smallest in order to more easily associate the descriptive statistics presented in our bar plot with the spatial descriptive statistics we previously created with our map.
 Add a second `%>%` after your adm1 object, where you will reorder the adm1 names based on the variable `pop19`.
 Use the `mutate()` command again to write over the existing variable for adm1 names.
 The key command you are adding within the `mutate()` argument is `fct_reorder()` which will change the order of the first named variable \(in this case `admin1name`\) based on the descending rank order of the second variable \(`pop19`\).
-While I am using the raw population counts to change the county order listed along the verticle axis, you could use also the `area` or `density` variables.
+While I am using the raw population counts to change the county order listed along the vertical axis, you could use also the `area` or `density` variables.

 ```r
 yourLMIC_adm1 %>%